pseudoparalysis/TradingViewAlertWebhook/apache/README.md

 Enter your `TWILIO_ACCT_SID` and `TWILIO_AUTH_TOKEN` as well.

 **Note: The name that corresponds to the numbers can be any string, need not be in the "NAME_number" format.
-Also, phone numbers should include coutnry code.
+Also, phone numbers should include country code.
 See Twilio API documentation for more information.**